 Be ruthless in these areas or you’ll find yourself back to square one far too quickly and the point of a spring clean is to have a sufficient lasting effect during summer.
 In our home we call it pressing the reset button.
 With all the things you’ve decluttered, decide which you really need to keep (these will need organising and storing properly out of sight, in a loft or garage for example) and those you can sell or donate.

 Have a plan about where you’re going to donate the items though if that’s your plan.
 I drove around with a bag for charity in my car for ages which is ridiculous and will have cost me more fuel!
 Now I have a rule that anything baby related I send next door as they’re new grandparents.
 Anything food based goes to the food bank.
 Any large items which I haven’t the time to sell and just need out of the way I take to my local Council tip which has a reuse shop.
 Know where you’re going to take it before bagging it up and save yourself the frustration that it is still hanging about and probably attracting more rubbish to it.
 That pile will soon get out of hand otherwise!
+You can simplify this by utilizing a dumpster rental Bulter PA service to quicken the disposal and remove the stress that de-cluttering often comes with.

 If you’re going to sell anything, take photos of it in situ before bagging up with other things to list for sale.
 This will speedup your listing and make that task less stressful and therefore more likely to actually happen!
 Making money from your clutter can help pay for any new spring cleaning materials.
 The extra cash can also be used to replace anything broken or damaged or items which might benefit from an upgrade or refresh like garden furniture.
 Don’t be put off by thinking bulky items won’t sell, or won’t sell for enough fir it to be worth your effort.
 Read my post about Shiply which is a postage solution for large items.